19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Individual Item Cards/Weapons/Weapon Properties/Melee Property.md

 # Melee
-#Melee means the weapon can be used [[../../../../../Game Procedures/Melee Attack|Melee Attack]] targets adjacent to you.
+#Melee means the weapon can be used [Melee Attack](../../../../../Game%20Procedures/Melee%20Attack.md) targets adjacent to you.